PLEASE READ BEFORE PURCHASING TICKETS:

-PLEASE NOTE: ALL TICKETS, FOOD AND BEVERAGES MUST BE PRE-PURCHASED WITH THE LINKS BELOW!
+PLEASE NOTE: ALL TICKETS AND FOOD MUST BE PRE-PURCHASED WITH THE LINKS BELOW!

 - We have a limit of 125 tickets per show.
 Everyone must be socially distant on the lawn space.
 If you are not vaccinated, please wear a mask when not seated or if you go into the Carnegie Art Center building.

 - Please bring your own chairs or blankets to the shows.

 - We are partnering with Webster’s Bistro to provide delicious food for each show.
 Please note the menu changes slightly each month.

 - You will be able to order food when you purchase your tickets online.

-- If you purchase tickets but you do not pre-purchase food/beverages with your tickets, we will follow up with you via email one week prior to the show to see if you want to order something.
+- If you purchase tickets but you do not pre-purchase food with your tickets, we will follow up with you via email one week prior to the show to see if you want to order something.

 - We will NOT have additional food at the event.
 Food must be pre-ordered.
 We will have drinks on site to sell.